Problem Package Format

 2. The validator may give additional feedback, e.g., an explanation of the judgement to humans (see Reporting Additional Feedback).

 A custom output validator is used if the problem requires more complicated output validation than what is provided by the default diff variant described below.
 It must be provided as the directory output_validator/.
 It must either be written in C++ or Python 3, or must provide a build or run script as specified above.
-It must adhere to the Output validator specification described below.
+It must adhere to the output validator specification described below.
 If no custom validator is provided, the default output validator will be used.

 The output validator will be run on the output for every test data file using the arguments specified for the test data group.